wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 The instructions on this page explain how plain text passwords in configuration files can be encrypted using the secure vault implementation that is built into the WSO2 Identity Server.

 !!! info "Before you begin"
-    If you are using Windows, you need to have [**Ant**](http://ant.apache.org/) installed before using the Cipher Tool.
+    If you are using Windows, you need to have [**Ant**](http://ant.apache.org/) installed in order to use the Cipher Tool.

 ## Encrypt passwords

 {% if product_name == "WSO2 Identity Server" and is_version != "7.0.0" %}

-To encrypt passwords on the {{product_name}}, you can use either asymmetric or symmetric encryption.
+To encrypt passwords on the {{product_name}}, you can use either symmetric or asymmetric encryption.

 !!! important
-    - It is recommended to [configure a separate keystore](../keystores/configure-keystores/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
+    - It is recommended to [configure a separate keystore]({{base_path}}/deploy/security/keystores/configure-keystores/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
 If the internal keystore is not specified, the primary keystore will be used instead.
-    - Symmetric encryption is recommended due to its enhanced security against potential post-quantum threats.
+    - To encrypt passwords, symmetric encryption is preferred due to its resilience against potential post-quantum threats.

 ### Using Symmetric Encryption

 !!! note
     To support symmetric encryption, an internal keystore of type **PKCS12** must be used.
-Need to add a symmetric secret to a PKCS12 keystore and set the alias as mentioned [here](../keystores/configure-keystores/#add-a-symmetric-secret-to-a-pkcs12-keystore)
+Follow the instrictions [here]({{base_path}}/deploy/security/keystores/configure-keystores/#add-a-symmetric-secret-to-a-pkcs12-keystore) to add a symmetric secret.

+To encrypt passwords:

-1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
-Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.
+1. Add the following `[secrets]` configurations to the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
+Provid an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.

     ```toml
     [secrets]